 - Carnival has a basic theme, that is the inspiration for parties and events.

-Now that you know something more about it you can immerse yourself in the atmosphere that this event creates, but let’s see first of all how to plan this holiday.
+Now that you know something more about it you can immerse yourself in the atmosphere that this event creates, but first of all let’s see how to plan this holiday.

 Let’s start to plan your Carnival holiday

 First of all, you need to know how to arrive in Venice.
-Organizing early allow you to book transports and hotels and benefit from cheaper prices and wider availabilities.
+Organizing early will allow you to book transports and hotels and benefit from cheaper prices and wider availabilities.

 Flight and train